 Scannable sheets minimize the time needed to enter data collected during a phone bank or door knock.
 The entire sheet is scanned and imported to your nation.
 The sheets are processed using optical mark recognition (OMR).
-To use scannable sheets, you'll need a multiple choice survey, list of people to contact, and a scanner.
+To use scannable sheets, you'll need a multiple choice survey, a list of people to contact, and a scanner.

 - Finalize your survey